pixelkind/p5canvas/README.md

 - Side Preview while editing the JavaScript file
 - JSHint integration to find errors
-- Loading images with relative path
+- Loading images and fonts with relative path
 - Saving the current canvas as PNG (as a command)
 - Fully ES 6 compatible
 - Support for `import` Statements in Beta